mailcow/mailcow-dockerized-docs/docs/i_u_m/i_u_m_update.en.md

 # - Skip ICMP Check to public DNS resolvers (Use it only if you´ve blocked any ICMP Connections to your mailcow machine)
 ./update.sh --skip-ping-check

-# - Skips the Docker-Compose update process, update is done by the user manually
+# - Switch your mailcow updates to the unstable (nightly) branch.
+FOR TESTING PURPOSES ONLY!!!!
+NOT READY FOR PRODUCTION!!!
+./update.sh --nightly

+# - Switch your mailcow updates to the stable (master) branch.
+Default unless you changed it with --nightly.
-./update.sh --no-update-compose
+./update.sh --stable

 # - Force update (unattended, but unsupported, use at own risk)
 ./update.sh --force